 From there I've owned various machines, x86 boxes, Macs and an Amiga 4000

 (which I still own, but it isn't in great shape these days).

 I got involved with amigaworld.net back in 2003 because I stumbled into

 an irc channel that I had heard still catered for the amiga and got the

 URL from there.
 It turned out to be a nice amiga orientated

 My days are pretty packed, I work at a telecommunications company in

-server, reading forums and news and hanging out on irc chat
+server, and hanging out on irc chat

 Current Amiga kit: A4000 (in pretty bent shape), Cyberstorm mk2 (in